5 Solid Reasons Beginner Writers Should Use Content Mills

 Of course, this is true whether you're writing for content mills or private clients.

-3. Practice Dealing with Clients
+3. Practice Dealing With and Adapting to Clients

 Before looking for private clients, get some experience in adapting.
 Every job is different, and bouncing from one style to another is often difficult.